Palashio/libra/info/Reference Manual.md

 None

-Executes code to initialize convolutional neural network hypermodel with parameters of an initial input structure and number of classes for analysis
+Executes code to initialize neural network hypermodel with parameters of an initial input structure and number of classes for analysis

 #### build ####